iconicgr/dotfiles/README.md

 It was created to practice my sh writing skills.

-It's tested on latest Ubuntu and Debian.
-For Archlinux you can use the relevant branch.
+It's tested on latest konsole on Ubuntu, Debian and Archlinux. termite seems to have some issues.

 If icons do not work, try setting the font of your console to Hack